 - Peel and discard the shell, or crush it and serve it with eggs.

-In order to serve your dog a hard boiled egg is to cut the eggs into sizes that best fits your pup's needs.
-If you have a larger dog, you can cut the eggs into hearty chunks or if you have a small dog you can dice them into little pieces.
-When feeding your dog eggs, you can give the pieces to them plain, or put them in your dogs kibble as an extra source of protein.
+A hard-boiled egg is to cut eggs into sizes that best fit your pup's needs to serve your dog.
+If you have a larger dog, you can cut the eggs into hearty chunks, or if you have a small dog, you can dice them into little pieces.
+When feeding your dog eggs, you can give the pieces to them plain or put them in your dog's kibble as an extra source of protein.

 Eggs are packed with nutrients.
-And just like for humans, there are many benefits that your dog can receive if they eat eggs.
+Like humans, there are many benefits that your dog can receive if they eat eggs.
 Eggs help your dog in the following four ways:

 It promotes muscle development and helps repair damaged tissues.
 Eggs contain a high amount of quality protein that can help your dog build muscle and repair any damaged tissues.

 Settles uneasy stomachs.
-Eggs can help settle upset stomachs so a hard boiled egg can be a meal replacement or substitute if your dog has been ill or is refusing to eat.
+Eggs can help settle upset stomachs, so a hard-boiled egg can be a meal replacement or substitute if your dog has been ill or refuses to eat.

 Excellent source of fatty acids and essential amino acids.
 Eggs are an excellent source of many essential amino acids and fatty acids.
-By providing your dog with fatty acids and essential amino acids you will help strengthen their hair as well as improve the quality and look of their coat.
+By providing your dog with fatty acids and essential amino acids, you will help strengthen their hair and improve the quality and look of their coat.

 Shell Or No Shell?